 For me, I have embraced measurements and tracking.
-I am not a numbers person by nature, but I have become a very goal-oriented person.
-I learned a valuable lesson as a marathoner and embraced the belief that “What isn’t measured cannot be changed or evaluated.”
+I am not a numbers person by nature, but I have become very goal-oriented.
+As a marathoner, I learned a valuable lesson and embraced the belief that “What isn’t measured cannot be changed or evaluated.”

 To change your lifestyle, it’s essential to look at habits.
-Habits are the cumulation of repetitive patterns, so we have to substitute or break them to form new ones.
+Habits are the cumulation of repetitive patterns, so we must substitute or break them to form new ones.

 Changing To A New You With The Right Tools